MulleFoundation/MulleObjCContainerFoundation/src/SUBCLASSING.md

 storage mechanism.
 Not because it makes sense, but because Foundation compatibility forces you to do it.

-In MulleObjCFoundation, subclassing NSSet inherits all the internal NSHashTable mechanisms, which means, you must override all methods in NSSet, otherwise there will be problems.
+In MulleObjCStandardFoundation, subclassing NSSet inherits all the internal NSHashTable mechanisms, which means, you must override all methods in NSSet, otherwise there will be problems.
 To conserve memory, you also must subclass allocWithZone: which will otherwise allocate some extra memory for a NSHashTable.
 You also need to create your own NSEnumerator subclass.